MartinJohnH/front-lens/README.md

 # front-lens
-Frontend development tool for WebStorm
+Frontend development tool for React using WebStorm